grokify/go-http-redirect/README.md

 [![License][license-svg]][license-url]
 [![Heroku][heroku-svg]][heroku-url]

 This is a simple HTTP redirect service which can be run as a stand-alone service.
-It can be optionally run on Heroku.
+It can be optionally run on Heroku which is the initial use case.

+Heroku provides easy hosting with default hostnames at https://{projectName}.herokuapp.com.
+This project provides an easy way to deploy a project to Heroku to redirect traffice to another URL.

+No code modifications are necessary.
+URL and HTTP status are both set via environment variables.

 ## Configuration